winitzki/scall/tutorial/programming_dhall.md

 With these definitions, we may build values of type `ExistsP` via `packP` and consume those values via `unpackP`.

-In this section, we prove an important property of `packP` (the "identity law").
+In this section, we prove an important property of `packP`, which we call the "identity law".
 That law is found when we assign the type `R = ExistsP` as the first type parameter of `unpackP`.
 With that assignment, we obtain the function `unpackP ExistsP` of the following type: